Reading for Life, Not Status

 That still counts.

+Not all growth announces itself as a to-do list.
 Sometimes a book changes the furniture inside your head and you do not notice until much later.

 This is why reading only for immediate usefulness can become too small.